Skip to main content

 Collection aliases

 Collection aliases allow you to create alternative names for your collections.
-This is useful for changing collection definitions without downtime, A/B testing, or providing more convenient names for collections.
-An alias acts as a reference to a collection - when you query using an alias name, Weaviate automatically routes the request to the target collection.
+This is useful for migrating between collections without downtime, A/B testing, or providing more convenient names for collections.
+An alias acts as a reference to a collection - when you query and manage objects using an alias name, Weaviate automatically routes the request to the target collection.

 Create an alias